Shiouxios/parametric_design/README.md

 # parametric_design

-This MatLab project involved making an interesting engineering object that could then be exported to a ‘.stl’ file.
-A good, user friendly GUI was also necessary to allow the user to parameterise the object to their needs.
-The ‘.stl’ file may be used to interface with a rapid prototype machine and so allow the object to be built.
+This MatLab project involved designing an engineering object, a propeller in this case, that could then be exported to a ‘.stl’ file.
+The ‘.stl’ file may be used to interface with a rapid prototyping machine.

 This program uses variables and algorithms to define geometric relations and so allow a user to build a propeller to their needs.
-The output of this program does well to achieve the objectives set.
 An easy to use GUI is displayed and the user has a good level of choice over parameters of the propeller.
-The program could be improved by allowing the default case to be written to a ‘.stl’ file and also having an added option of an aerofoil design for the propeller.